Approach

 14 min read

-McKinsey charges $3M+ for AI strategy engagements that take 4-6 months.
+McKinsey charges $3M+ for AI strategy projects that take 4-6 months.
 Most PE firms, family offices, and private credit teams don't need that.
-They need someone who understands their specific workflows, can move in weeks instead of quarters, and has actually built AI systems for deal screening, portfolio monitoring, and investor reporting.
-Here are six alternatives, when each one makes sense, and when McKinsey is still the right call.
+They need someone who knows their workflows, can move in weeks instead of quarters, and has actually built AI systems for deal screening, portfolio monitoring, and investor reporting.
+Here are six alternatives, when each makes sense, and when McKinsey is still the right call.

 Why Firms Are Looking Beyond McKinsey

-A mid-market PE firm I spoke with last year hired McKinsey for an AI strategy engagement.
+A mid-market PE firm I spoke with last year hired McKinsey for AI strategy.
 Eight weeks and $1.2M later, they had a 180-page deck.
 Beautiful slides.
 Well-researched.
 The recommendation?
 "Hire a data team and build internal capabilities."

-That is not wrong.
-But it is not useful either.
+Not wrong.
+Not useful either.
 The firm had 14 people.
-They did not need a strategy document telling them AI matters.
+They did not need a document telling them AI matters.
 They needed someone to build a deal screening tool that could process CIMs against their investment criteria in minutes instead of days.

-Three forces are driving PE firms, family offices, and private credit teams away from Big Three consulting for AI work.
+Three things are pushing PE firms, family offices, and private credit teams away from Big Three consulting for AI work.

 Cost.
-McKinsey, BCG, and Bain charge $500K to $5M for AI strategy engagements.
-That pricing was designed for Fortune 500 companies with billion-dollar technology budgets.
-A $500M AUM fund running on lean headcount cannot justify that spend for a strategy document, no matter how polished it is.
+McKinsey, BCG, and Bain charge $500K to $5M for AI strategy projects.
+That pricing was built for Fortune 500 companies with billion-dollar tech budgets.
+A $500M AUM fund with lean headcount cannot justify that spend for a strategy document.

 Speed.
-Big consulting firms run on a 12-16 week engagement model.
-They need 3-4 weeks just for stakeholder interviews and current-state assessment.
-PE firms operate on deal timelines measured in days.
-By the time a McKinsey team finishes their diagnostic, you have already passed on three deals you could have screened faster.
+Big consulting firms run on 12-16 week projects.
+They need 3-4 weeks just for interviews and a current-state assessment.
+PE firms work on deal timelines measured in days.
+By the time a McKinsey team finishes its diagnostic, you have already passed on three deals you could have screened faster.

 Specialization.
 McKinsey knows AI.
 McKinsey knows PE.
-But most McKinsey teams assigned to your project will have deep expertise in one of those areas, not both.
+But most teams assigned to your project have deep expertise in one, not both.
 The associate running your workstream probably came from a tech company.
 She understands transformer architectures.
-She does not understand why your IC memo process takes 40 hours per deal or why your family office clients need daily NAV reporting across 17 asset classes.
+She does not understand why your IC memo takes 40 hours per deal, or why your family office clients need daily NAV reporting across 17 asset classes.

 Six Alternatives to McKinsey for AI Consulting

-Each of these options solves a different problem.
+Each option solves a different problem.
 The right choice depends on your fund size, deal volume, timeline, and whether you need strategy, execution, or both.

 1. Boutique PE-Specialist Firms